parinaz-st/parinaz-st.github.io/_pages/about.md

 ---

 **Introduction**

-Welcome to my professional homepage.
-I am Parinaz Sattarzadeh, a software developer with expertise in secure banking systems.
-I specialize in creating robust solutions that enhance the security, performance, and reliability of large-scale systems.
+I am Parinaz Sattarzadeh, a passionate and experienced software Engineer with a focus on creating secure, scalable solutions in the banking sector.
+Over the past several years, I have contributed to major projects in the Middle East Bank and Centeral Bank Of Iran, including :

+-The implementationt, configuration, and deployment  of Cheque Book Issuance Management System (SAYAD), -The implementation of Banking as a Service (BaaS) platforms, -and Identity and Access Management (IAM) integrations using te,chnologies such as Java, Spring Boot, and Keycloak, -Enhanced Services with the Public Key Infrastructure (PKE), -Performed security analysis, penetration testing, and delivered security assessment reports

 **Academic Background**

 I hold a Master's degree in Computer Engineering from Alzahra University, where my research focused on Privacy Preserving Distributed Association Rule Mining.
-I also completed a Bachelor's degree in Computer Science from Shahid Beheshti University
+I also completed a Bachelor's degree in Computer Science from Shahid Beheshti University.
+I hold a Master's degree in Computer Engineering with a focus on Artificial Intelligence, as well as a Bachelor's degree in Computer Science.
+Throughout my career, I have developed strong expertise in software security, distributed systems, and AI-driven solutions for software development.
+I have worked on critical systems that manage millions of transactions, ensuring security and reliability.